South End Plays Host to Salsa In The Park

 Salsa dancing emerged in New York during the 1970s.
 A fusion of traditional Latin American dance styles like mambo and cha-cha, and featuring elements of swing dancing and disco, salsa is a true American art form.
 SITP helps to keep the salsa tradition alive by passing it on to several hundred Bostonians every Monday night.

-Salsa in the Park takes place every Monday night through the end of August at the Blackstone Community Center Park, 50 West Brookline Street, located at the corner of West Brookline and Washington Streets in Boston’s South End.
+Salsa In The Park takes place every Monday night through August 24 at the Blackstone Community Center Park, 50 West Brookline St., located at the corner of West Brookline and Washington Streets in Boston’s South End.
 Both the dance lessons and the party are free and open to the public.
-If it rains, the event will move inside the Blackstone Community Center, 50 West Brookline Street, Boston, located next door to the park.
+If it rains, the event will move inside the Blackstone Community Center, 50 West Brookline St., Boston, located next door to the park.
 Via public transportation, take a MBTA Green Line trolley to Copley and switch to a MBTA No. 10 bus and take that to the corner of West Dedham and Washington Streets.
 You can also walk from Copley Square: head up Dartmouth Street, cross over Tremont Street when it becomes West Dedham Street.
 Make a right on Shawmut Avenue and turn left on West Brookline Street.
 Walk down and the basketball court and park will be on your left.